nowo/nuxt-file-save/README.md

     }

     #############################################################
-    # Change the directory accessed by `/upload`，Example of `useFileSave(file, '', '/upload')` with the third parameter '/upload'
+    # Change the directory accessed by `/upload`, Example of `useFileSave(file, '', '/upload')` with the third parameter '/upload'
     location ^~/upload {
         alias $base_path/public/upload; # Set access to file directory autoindex on;